OneDrive/onedrive-sample-apibrowser-dotnet/readme.md

 ## Set up

 1. Install [Visual Studio](https://www.visualstudio.com/downloads/download-visual-studio-vs) and all available updates, if you don't already have it.
-2. Download the OneDriveAPIBrowser sample from [GitHub](https://github.com/OneDrive/onedrive-sdk-csharp) or create your own fork of the repository.
+2. Download the OneDriveAPIBrowser sample from [GitHub](https://github.com/OneDrive/onedrive-sample-apibrowser-dotnet) or create your own fork of the repository.
-3. From Visual Studio, open the **OneDriveSdk.sln** solution.
+3. From Visual Studio, open the **OneDriveApiBrowser.sln** solution.
 4. Go to the OneDriveApiBrowser project in the solution and view the code for FormBrowser.cs.
 5. Update your OneDrive for Business and/or OneDrive Consumer application details in the following variables at the top of the file:
 ```csharp